coreff/peer2profit/README.md

 ## Note
 - Preferred Russian VPS, where residential IP is better
-- It is not easy to develop, if you want to try it, please register via my referral link.
-[Referral link](https://peer2profit.com/r/1629477772611fdb8cab06c)
+- It is not easy to modify the origin project, if you want to try it, please register via my referral link.
+[Referral link](https://peer2profit.com/r/1630205741612af72d9a9a5)
 - Ubuntu16+ and Debian10 is more recommanded

 ### Usage